yuyatinnefeld/prometheus/PCA/exam-mock.md

 22. What is the purpose of the `repeat_interval/conitnue/group_wait/group_inteval` attribute in an Alertmanager route configuration?
 23. Which 2 attributes of an alerting rule can be used to include extra metadata?
 24. What are required for a high-availability configuration of Alertmanager?
+25. What are the 3 statuses of Alertmanager Silences?